 liver or kidney disease;

-low levels of magnesium or potassium in your blood; or
+low levels of magnesium or potassium in your blood.

-Take gemifloxacin with water, and drink extra fluids to keep your kidneys working properly while taking this medicine.
+Take Factive with water, and drink extra fluids to keep your kidneys working properly while taking this medicine.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Gemifloxacin will not treat a viral infection such as the flu or a common cold.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Factive will not treat a viral infection such as the flu or a common cold.

 Do not share this medicine with another person, even if they have the same symptoms you have.

 Store at room temperature away from moisture, heat, and light.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not take Factive with dairy products such as milk or yogurt, or with calcium-fortified juice.
 You may eat or drink these products as part of a regular meal, but do not use them alone when taking this medicine.
 They could make the medication less effective.